MaryamBegum/MaryamBegum/README.md

 **🔍 About Me:**

 Hi, I'm Maryam, and I am an aspiring Data Analyst.
-I'm fascinated by the power of data to drive insights and inform decision making and of course shaping our future.
+I'm fascinated by the power of data to drive insights and inform decision making and in shaping our future.

 ## **🔧Technical Skills**